Dietetic Internship Program

 The Dietetic Internship Program is accredited by the Academy of Nutrition and Dietetics.

-Any questions regarding accreditation may be directed to the Accreditation Council for Education in Nutrition and Dietetics, the accrediting agency for the Academy of Nutrition and Dietetics at 1-800-877-1600 or visit the ADA web site at www.eatright.org
+Any questions regarding accreditation may be directed to the Accreditation Council for Education in Nutrition and Dietetics, the accrediting agency for the Academy of Nutrition and Dietetics at 1-800-877-1600, ext.
+5400 or 312-899-0040, ext.
+5400 or visit the Academy's website at www.eatright.org

 For additional information and questions, email us at: email@example.com.